bjornkihlberg/ChatApp/README.md

     ```
     npm run server
     ```
-    *Dependencies should download automatically for dotnet core*
+    *Dependencies should download automatically for dotnet core.*

 1. Compile optimized build targets of client code with command:
     ```